 They Become One Flesh

-The language of the Church, the essence of salvation through Christ, is that of union.
+The language of the Church is that of union, the essence of salvation in Christ.
 St. Athanasius, the fourth-century Church Father, in his theological treatise On the Incarnation wrote what has become his famous words: “God became man so that man could become God.”
 Rather than being what may sound confusing or even heretical, the words of St. Athanasius refer to our true participation, or communion (sharing, unity, co-union) in the life of Jesus Christ.
 The reason Jesus came to us in flesh and blood was to bring us into a life of holy communion for which we were originally created.
 So, in some real way, through the life and sacraments of the Church, we enter into and share the divine life, essence, and existence of Christ.

 What does any of this theology have to do with marriage?

-St. Paul makes reference to this kind of union in his letter to the Ephesians from which we read at every Armenian wedding service.
+Also, St. Paul makes reference to this kind of union in his letter to the Ephesians which is wisely read at every Armenian wedding service.
 He explains the mystery of two becoming one flesh as referring to Christ and the Church.
 So what is so “mysterious” about the marriage of a man and a woman?
-Marital union is an image or icon of Christ’s communion and marriage to his bride, the Church.
+Again, marital union is an image or icon of Christ’s communion and marriage to his bride, the Church.
 In other words, marriage is nothing less than a reflection of God’s love for his people, a force that is so potent that its end result is unity, oneness.
+This is precisely why sexual union is not something that we should pervert and wield for our own pleasure, but is a mystical and holy act, a marital privilege.

 Do we see our own community as the bride of Christ or do we settle for much less?
 Are we a loose gathering of people with something more or less in common, perhaps how we particularly define what it means to be “Armenian,” or are we a divine family with a shared belief, the Body of Christ bonded in the love that Jesus has for us?
 Do we show that same love for one another?
 Do our marriages and relationships reflect that which Tertullian, the third-century Church Father wrote on what communion looks like between two believers?